mindsphere/mindsphere.github.io/docs/devops-demo/CONTRIBUTING.md

 [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)
 and review all changes we merge to master.

-Unfortunatelly that works only if the contributor has at least developer access rights in this project.
+Unfortunately that works only if the contributor has at least developer access rights in this project.

 If you plan to contribute regularly, please request developer access to be